maveltoz/TypingGame/README.md

+# Typing Game
-# Typing Game similar to Sonagi
+* Typing Game similar to Sonagi from scratch using JAVA

 # Contents
 * Menu